Chart Color Schemes

 Oonoonba features high concentrations of group households, with a fairly typical median household size

-Family households account for 67.9% of all households, including 28.8% couples with children, 27.9% couples without children, and 9.9% single parent families.
-Non-family households constitute the remaining 32.1%, with lone person households at 25.1% and group households comprising 6.9%.
-The median household size is 2.5 people, which aligns with the average for the Rest of Qld.
+Family households dominate at 67.9% of all households, comprising 28.8% couples with children, 27.9% couples without children, and 9.9% single parent families.
+Non-family households make up the remaining 32.1%, with lone person households at 25.1% and group households comprising 6.9% of the total.
+The median household size of 2.5 people matches the Regional Qld average.

 Frequently Asked Questions - Households